 - widespread changes to the risk weights under the standardised approach to credit risk; - the replacement of the operational risk approaches with a single methodology; - an amended set of rules for the credit valuation adjustment ('CVA') capital framework; and - changes to the exposure measure for the leverage ratio.

 The Bank is currently evaluating the final package.
-Given that the package contains a significant number of national discretions and that Basel has committed to re-calibrate the market risk elements of the final framework during 2018, significant uncertainty remains as to the impact.
+The package contains a significant number of national discretions and Basel has committed to re-calibrate the market risk elements of the final framework, with revisions including the following key changes